codyaverett/memento/programming/python/python classes.md

 Instantiate and run it like this question1 = Question("What is 1 + 1?", "2", ["1", "2", "3", "4"])
 question1.ask_and_evaluate()

+Using python's REPL (runtime evaluation print loop) I can import the code and run it in an interactive way.

 ```python
 >>> from quiz.question import Question